MutinyChat/documentation/README.md

   3. Implement message encryption/decryption/verification via GnuPG
   4. Implement an easy way to add a contact via QR-code(?)
   4. Implement a possibillity to make a direct connection to client nodes
-  5. Implement a possibillity to route contact's list traffic through the client node
+  5. Implement a possibillity to route contacts list's traffic through the client node